Amanda Howard BA(Hons) MSc DipM

 Community Transport Project Worker

-Barbara-Ann supports the Community Transport service, working alongside the Manager Julie Mitchell and supporting the Transport Bookings Desk.
+Barbara-Ann (or Barb for short!) supports the Community Transport Service, working alongside the Manager Julie Mitchell and supporting the Transport Bookings Desk.

 Befriending & Carer Respite Service Manager